TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Classic ESP32/Lolin32 Lite/README.md

 > Classic ESP32 With LiIon/LiPo Battery Support For Use In Portable Devices

-The *Lolin32 Lite* development board features a classic *ESP32* microcontroller which supports connecting an external *LiIon/LiPo* rechargeable battery that is charged through the *USB-C* connector, making it an ideal choice for portable devices.
+The *Lolin32 Lite* development board uses a *ESP32* microcontroller and supports connecting an external *LiIon/LiPo* rechargeable battery.
+The battery can be charged through the *USB-C* connector.
+In combination with its small footprint, it is an ideal choice for portable devices.